 New & Used Audi A3: In Depth

 The Audi A3 is a compact, luxurious hatchback that's been on the market since 2013.
-It was initially unique to its segment, before the Volvo C30 and Lexus CT200h arrived on the scene.
-It’s one of the few Audis that shares its underpinnings with a Volkswagen—the Golf in this case—which means the A3 is riding on a chassis that’s been around for ten years.
+It was initially unique to its segment, before the Lexus CT200h and Volvo C30 came onto the scene.
+It’s one of the few Audis that shares its underpinnings with a Volkswagen—the Golf in this case—which means the A3 is riding on a chassis that’s been around for a decade.

 For more information on the A3 range, including options, prices, and specifications, see our full review of the 2013 Audi A3.